 Hong Kong is a unique city where an exciting lifestyle combines with opportunities for career progression and rewarding salaries.

-The expat community in Hong Kong is incredibly small, so finding and meeting like-minded people should come easily.
-This comes with the unforeseen benefit of further developing your professional network and broaden your international contacts.
+The ex-pat community in Hong Kong is incredibly small, so finding and meeting like-minded people should come easily.
+This comes with the unforeseen benefit of further developing your professional network and broadens your international contacts.

-It’s important to also find out the expat/local split of the company that you plan on joining, as some can be as high as 50% expat and other can be made up entirely of local talent.
+It’s important to also find out the ex-pat/local split of the company that you plan on joining, as some can be as high as 50% ex-pat and others can be made up entirely of local talent.

 In summary, Hong Kong is a great destination to consider for Finance and IT professionals due to the growing demand for skilled workers, competitive salaries, tax advantages, and an attractive lifestyle.